-The System Operations Manager and the team of system co-ordinators and support staff have the task, in real time, of managing the power system, in accordance with the rules and regulations which define the market structure in New Zealand, and meeting the performance objectives that the system operator is required to achieve.
+The Grid and System Operations Manager and the team of system co-ordinators and support staff have the task, in real time, of managing the power system, in accordance with the rules and regulations which define the market structure in New Zealand, and meeting the performance objectives that the system operator is required to achieve.

 Short to Medium Term

-The Engineering Manager provides support functions for the real time group.
+The Operations Planning Manager provides support functions for the real time group.
 This includes all of the necessary investigations and planning to ensure that the ultimate delivery of the system operator function in real time is well planned and understood prior to its real time implementation.
 A key function is the security planning to ensure the "lights stay on", if at all possible in real time.